 I didn't receive my item or it's different than described.
 Should I open a dispute?

-If you purchased something and would like a refund because you haven't received it, or it's not as described, you can file a dispute in our Resolution Center to start the process of getting your money back.
+If you purchased something and would like a refund because you haven't received it, or it's not as described, you can file a dispute in our Resolution Center using a web browser.

 You have 180 days from the transaction date to initiate a dispute.